fmalee/symfony-docs-cn/contributing/community/review-comments.rst

 Discuss trade offs, which you prefer, and reach a resolution quickly.
 It's not about being right or wrong, but using what works.

-语气
+Tone of Voice
 -------------

 We don't expect you to be completely formal, or to even write error-free English.
 Just remember this: don't swear, and be respectful to others.

 Don't reply in anger or with an aggressive tone.
-You're angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
+If you're angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
 Take a deep breath, count to 10 and try to *clearly* explain what problems you encounter.

-包容性语言
+Inclusive Language
 ------------------

 In an effort to be inclusive to a wide group of people, it's recommended to